Adapter Overview

 Lifecycle Callbacks

-React to allow/deny decisions in real time with callbacks on the guard:
+React to allow/block decisions in real time with callbacks on the guard:

 guard = Edictum.from_yaml(